 While the common arguments to avoid sex, often thrown from conservative circles, focus on the consequences of STD’s, pregnancy and to fit a status quo - the reasons any could muster up the wherewithal to maintain any physical perimeters, falls into none of the above.

 Yet for any female with the slightest romantic inclination to the opposite sex, the ability to lose oneself within the melting pot of vulnerability is likely for even the most ruthless, seemingly-stoic, feminist of females.
 Even those of us stand-offish, private and headstrong hate to admit the puddle we would gladly fall into within the hands of the right guy.
 Consider it our curse, if you will.
 At least I do, when I think of my willingness to offer a ride to the mall an hour out of town for a boyfriend who, just hours prior, told me to call and wait for AAA when my tire blew two mile away from his house.
-And particularly when I consider my eagerness to drop my dinner plans to go out last minute with a boyfriend, who didn’t call in over a week, just to break up with me over a slice of pizza, and proceed to join him at a miserable viewing of Jim Carrey’s The Number 23 with a row of adolescents from the youth group he interned at, simply because he invited you.
+And particularly when I consider my eagerness to drop my dinner plans to go out last minute with a boyfriend, who didn’t call in over a week, just to break up with me over a slice of pizza, and proceed to join him at a miserable viewing of Jim Carrey’s The Number 23 with a row of teens from the youth group he interned at, simply because he invited you.
 (Note to self: once a guy ends the relationship, end the date.)
 When I think of the outlandish scenarios that I readily endured for guys who had my keen, naive interest - as independent as I like to think I am - I’m floored at the female’s ability to become pure putty within the vicinity of the right guy.

 So when it comes to our physical availability with the right guy (an always questionable phrase) well, for that guy there’s few things many of us aren’t willing to do.
 Of course, it’s part of the beauty of relationship, this vulnerable readiness to fulfill someone’s needs, and their equal eagerness to meet yours.